-Teeth with large fillings (and/or root fillings) are weak, and can break when you bite.
+Teeth with large fillings (and/or root fillings) are weak and can break when you bite.
 They can have hidden cracks which make them tender to bite on or sensitive to hot or cold.
-A crown will protect a heavily filled tooth.
+Heaving clenching or grinding can also weaken teeth even if there are no fillings present.
+A dental crown will protect a tooth that has been heavily filled or is under pressure from clenching or grinding.
 Crowns can also be used cosmetically to improve the appearance of your teeth.
-Your Hamilton Dentist can tell you which of your teeth would best be protected by crowns before other problems develop.
+Your Hamilton dentist can tell you which of your teeth would best be protected by crowns before other dental problems develop.

-Hamilton Dental reduces the size of the existing filling and tooth to make room for the new crown.
-Then we take a mould which is either made up on site using our CEREC equipment and the crown is ready the same day.
-Or for very technical cases the mould is sent to a dental technician.
-Sometimes the filling in the tooth to be crowned is completely removed to check for decay and to rebuild the tooth for increased strength.
-Your Hamilton dentist will fit a temporary crown to cover your tooth until the permanent crown is ready if we have to use the dental technician.
+Hamilton Dental reduces the size of the existing filling and tooth to make room for the new crown, removing any cracks or decay to ensure the tooth's integrity.
+We can then scan the prepared tooth directly and create the crown or bridge on the same day using our CEREC technology.
+If a case is very technical we may take a mould to send to a dental technician to give our dentist more time to create your casework.
+Your Hamilton dentist will fit a temporary crown to cover your tooth until the permanent crown or bridgework is ready.
 Once the permanent crown is ready, we check the fit and appearance before cementing it in place.

 Fillings are used to fill in the space left once the dentist removes the decayed area around the tooth.
 The filling material, once set, restores the tooth structure which would otherwise be vulnerable to cracking, breaking and further decay.